 In recent decades, high-demand neighborhoods have lost affordable housing and become increasingly out of reach to working families.

-The Universal Affordability Preference is a new tool that would allow buildings to add at least 20% more housing, if the additional homes are affordable to households earning 60% of the Area Median Income (AMI).
+The Universal Affordability Preference is a new tool that allows buildings to add at least 20% more housing, if the additional homes are affordable to households earning 60% of the Area Median Income (AMI).
 As a result, it will deliver new affordable housing in high-cost neighborhoods across New York City to working families.

 City of Yes will make it easier for vacant offices and other non-residential buildings to become homes, a win-win policy to create housing, boost property values, and create more active, vibrant neighborhoods in areas that have been hard-hit by the effects of the pandemic.